darrellschrag/rhods-da/README.md

 | region | IBM Cloud region.
 Use 'ibmcloud regions' to get the list | `string` | none | yes |
 | number-gpu-nodes | The number of GPU nodes expected to be found or to create in the cluster | `number` | none | yes |

-### The following inputs are only required if you want terraform to create a cluster.
-All below values must be provided if you want terraform to create a cluster and there is no default value
+### The following inputs are only required if you want Terraform to create a cluster.
+All below values must be provided if you want Terraform to create a cluster.

 | Name | Description | Type | Default | Required |
 |------|-------------|------|---------|:--------:|